ms2176/ms2176/README.md

 # Welcome to my profile, I'm Mufliha!
-Year 1 Computer Science student at Heriot-Watt Univeristy. <br>
+Year 2 Computer Science student at Heriot-Watt Univeristy. <br>

+GDSC Lead | VP of Tech Club

 I’m currently working on making websites and learning front-end development.<br> <br>
 ⚡ Fun fact - passion for marketing brought me to UI/UX which made me want to code it for it to be alive!